 The Group adopted PFRS 16, Leases, using the modified retrospective approach with the initial date of application of 01 January 2019.
 Amounts presented in the balance sheets and statements of income as of, and for the years ended, 31 December 2018 and 2017 are based on PAS 17, Leases; IFRIC 4, Determining whether an Arrangement contains a Lease; SIC-15, Operating Leases-Incentives; and SIC-27, Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
 The comparative financial information for accounts affected by the adoption of PFRS 16 may not be comparable to the information presented as of, and for the years ended, 31 December 2019 and 2020.
-Please refer to Note 2 of the Group's audited consolidated financial statements, which are included as an Annex to this Offer Supplement, for the effect of the adoption of PFRS 16.

-Prospective Bondholders should read the summary financial information below together with AboitizPower's audited consolidated financial statements and unaudited interim condensed consolidated financial statements, including the Notes thereto, presented as an Annex and the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" on page [•] of this Offer Supplement.
+Prospective Bondholders should read the summary financial information below together with AboitizPower's audited consolidated financial statements and unaudited interim condensed consolidated financial statements, including the Notes thereto, presented as an Annex and the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" on page 158 of this Offer Supplement.
 The information is not necessarily indicative of the results of the future operations.

-ABOITIZ POWER CORPORATION AND SUBSIDIARIES CONSOLIDATED BALANCE SHEETS
+CONSOLIDATED BALANCE SHEETS